 Consider the lowly bee as an example of shared ministry.
 The queen bee at the heart of a busy hive can produce her weight in eggs each day.
 She appears to be all-important in the colony's life, but she is just one part of a large organization with 10,000 cells for honey bees and 12,000 for larvae!
 Many other ministries beside hers help the hive survive and flourish, including guard bees hovering at the entrance to fight off enemies and scent fanner bees to point the way for those flying back to the hive with pollen.
 Scout bees hunt out new sources of food.
-Other worker bees collect and bring in water, or repair broken-down cells.
+Other worker bees collect and bring in water or repair broken-down cells.
 Undertaker bees carry out dead insects, while others rapidly beat their wings to air-condition the hive when it gets overly hot.
-Every class of bee is essential, and the colony could probably not survive without any one of them.
+Every bee class is essential, and the colony could probably not survive without any one of them.
 This beautiful example from nature shows what shared ministry in the Body of Christ, the church, should be.✞

 One can also compare Christian body relationships to flying geese who support and aid each other.
 They extend their range by flying in a "V" formation.
-Geese slipstream each other, and this continues their range by seventy percent.
+Geese slipstream each other, and this continues their coverage by seventy percent.
 Dr. Steven Portugal told the journal "Nature," "The distinctive V-formation of the bird flocks has long intrigued researchers."
 The Daily Express reports, "Birds fly in a V-formation to make the whole flock more aerodynamic, British researchers revealed.
-A team from the Royal Veterinary College, University of London, found the birds matched the wing beats of others to help reduce drag and stayed in unison to make the flight as easy as possible."
+A team from the Royal Veterinary College, University of London, found the birds matched the wingbeats of others to help reduce drag and stayed in unison to make the flight as easy as possible."
 When the lead bird tired from the wind's buffeting, it dropped back, and another replaced it.
 In mist or clouds, they honked to locate one another.
 By flying together, rather than singly, they covered much greater distances.
 Similarly, members of the Household Body need to support each other in the Christian body.
 Two killer whales amazingly swim alongside another that has become sick and cradle it on their backs so it can breathe the air at the surface until it recovers. ✞

 The "Minneapolis Star and Tribune" ran an article on how the body of a conditioned runner reacts in a long-distance race.
 "When the body begins to overheat, sweat glands release liquid to cool it.
-When it starts to run low on sugar, which is fuel for the muscles, a hormone from the pancreas tells the liver to release stored sugar into the bloodstream.
+When it starts to run low on sugar, fuel for the muscles, a hormone from the pancreas tells the liver to release stored sugar into the bloodstream.
 As the legs need more oxygen, the brain signals the heart to beat faster.
 Blood flow to the internal organs and upper body is shut down by 80% so that more blood gets to the legs and the heart.
 Deep breathing brings in more air.
 Blood vessels in the legs dilate 400% to accommodate the increased flow of blood.
 All of this enables a person to run long distances."
 Christian body relationships are likewise incredibly complex when orchestrated by Christ, who is the head.✞

 In the Body of Christ, it is Jesus who has control like a child flying a kite.
 This simple act illustrates how much we need one another.